lrug/lrug.github.io/index.md

 ### Talks

 Most of our meetings have talks from community members and we're always looking for people to give a talk.
-If you'd like to give a talk you should get in touch with [Murray Steele](http://h-lame.com/) ([@hlame](http://twitter.com/hlame), [murray.steele@lrug.org](mailto:murray.steele@lrug.org)) and suggest it.
+If you'd like to give a talk you should email [talks@lrug.org](mailto:talks@lrug.org)) and suggest it.

 Our goal is to accept any offered talk.
 If your talk is obviously about Ruby there's no question about it; you can definitely give your talk.
 If it's not so obviously about Ruby we'll have a discussion first to see what the hook is for Rubyists.
 We're quite an open-minded group, so the hook doesn't have to be that clear.
 In the unlikely event that it turns out that LRUG isn't a good home for your talk, we'll do our best to come up with some alternative ideas for places you could give it.